wsz818/WYIM-method/README.md

 ## acath_male60.csv
-This data is male group over the age of 60 from original data publicly available at {\it https://hbiostat.org/data/}.
+This data is male group over the age of 60 from original data publicly available at { https://hbiostat.org/data/}.
 The data contains three covariates: age (Age), cad.dur (Duration of Symptoms of Coronary Artery Disease) and choleste (Cholesterol) and a binary response sigdz.
 The missing data has been dealt with random forest imputation and all continuous variables has been normalized and the duration variable is log transformed.
 We set sigdz=1 notes for significant coronary disease.

 ## DARWIN_30.csv
 This data includes top 30 handwriting covariates selected with individual Youden index and a response y.
-The original data is pulicly available at {\it https://archive.ics.uci.edu/dataset/732/darwin} with description of covariates.
+The original data is pulicly available at {https://archive.ics.uci.edu/dataset/732/darwin} with description of covariates.
 All continuous variables in this data has been normalized and we set y=1 notes for Alzheimer's disease patients.